-Table data access requires permissions (AC0031)
+Table data access requires explicit object permissions

 When a codeunit, report, query, or xmlport accesses table data without declaring the required permissions, the runtime relies on the calling user’s direct permissions.
 This breaks indirect permission scenarios, where a user’s license grants only indirect access to a table (for example, indirect write on ledger entry tables or indirect read on the Sent Emails table).
 Declaring Permissions = tabledata ... = rimd on the object allows the runtime to grant access through the object, regardless of the user’s direct license assignment.